Abimbolaabbey/Vehicle-Co2-Emmision/README.md

 ### Challenge:

-Help your colleague gain insights on the type of vehicles that have lower CO2 emissions.
+We would like to gain insights on the type of vehicles that have lower CO2 emissions.
 Include:

 * What is the median engine size in liters?
 * What is the average fuel consumption for regular gasoline (Fuel Type = X), premium gasoline (Z), ethanol (E), and diesel (D)?